Everything, filed.

 Median and top-quartile billable hours per fee earner per year, by role.

-Making the next-hire decision with evidence→
+Making the next-hire decision with evidenceSign up to read →

 How to know whether you need another lawyer, a paralegal, or a practice manager — and in what order.